-Our dataset mainly consisted of the LA, LAA, LIPV, LSPV, RIPV, and RSPV volumes.
-Thus, it includes only a limited dataset for the RA, RV, and LV volumes, comprising five subjects.
-However, the RV and LV are crucial for intra-cardiac examinations, with the RV view often serving as the {\it home view}---the starting point for most procedures.
+Our dataset mainly consisted of LA, LAA, LIPV, LSPV, RIPV, and RSPV volumes.
+Thus, it contains only a limited number of samples for the RA, RV, and LV volumes, comprising five subjects.
+However, the RV and LV are crucial for intra-cardiac examinations, with the RV view often serving as the {\it home view}-the starting point for most procedures.

-To overcome this limitation, we estimated the centers of the RA, RV, and LV volumes based on other structures, such as the center points of the LA and LAA, using a subject dataset that includes RA, RV, and LV volumes.
-This allowed us to determine the relationships between these centers.
-By applying this relationship to our whole dataset, we estimated the missing centers of the RV, LV, and RA, as illustrated in Figure \ref{fig:dataset} (b).
+To address this limitation, we estimated the centers of the RA, RV, and LV volumes based on their relationships with other structures.
+Specifically, we determined the spatial relationships between each of the RA, RV or LV and the LA and LAA.
+By extracting these relationships from a subset of the dataset containing all these volumes, we applied the derived relationships to the entire dataset as shown in Figure\,\ref{fig:dataset} (b).